-Adobe After Effects is the industry standard for motion graphics and is responsible for the coolest animations you see online.
+Adobe After Effects is an industry standard for motion graphics and is responsible for the some coolest animations you see online.
 Mastering this powerful tool, however, can be… time-consuming.
-Luckily, you don’t need to be an AE pro to create professional-level motion graphics for your biz, brand, or personal projects.
+Luckily, you don’t need to be an AE pro to create professional-level motion graphics for your business, brand, or personal projects.
 All you need is a beautiful, professionally-designed template.
 In this post, we’ll use a corporate presentation template to create a promo video for a music school.
 Here’s the final product:

 If you want to follow along, we’ll also use a violinist, a bass player, a woman practicing guitar, a musical motion background, a guitar player, a rock band, piano keys, a flute player, and a rock song.

 Before You Begin

 Before diving into AE, create a folder on your computer to house the assets that you plan to use, like images, video, and music.
 Here’s why: When you import files to AE, AE will continue to look for the files in the location from which you imported them.
 So, let’s say you’ve got your assets spread out all over your desktop and then mid-project you decide to pop them into a folder.
 AE will not know where you’ve moved the files.
 It will prompt you to relink them—not the end of the world, but you can avoid the extra work if you start on the right (organized!) foot.

 Upon opening the document, you may get an alert that the program needs to convert the file to your version of After Effects.
 Go ahead and convert the file; this typically means that the creator made the template on a PC and you’re using a Mac, or vice-versa.
 The second alert that you may get is that the template uses fonts that are not installed on your computer.
 If you want to use those exact fonts, just note the names and you can download and install them separately.
 Alternatively, you may choose to use similar fonts or others that fit your brand guidelines.